What I offer

 Editing or proofreading — what’s the difference?

+Also known as developmental editing, this looks at the big picture.
 For fiction, this means the overall flow of the story, the narrative pace, and character development.
 Any holes in the plot should be picked up at this stage too!

 For non-fiction, structural editing focuses on effective section structure and heading hierarchy, as well as topic flow and relevance.
+This applies to books, reports, websites, or any other non-fiction text.

 If you think you might need help with structural editing, it needs to be done before any more detailed editing or proofreading, as it might involve rewriting or adding some sections.
 I can either make suggestions for any structural changes or, if you prefer, I can make the changes for you.

-• Line editing — this follows the same principles for both fiction and non-fiction: looking at suitability for your readers (tone, reading ease etc), flow (sentence structure, repetition and tautology etc), fact consistency and general clarity.
+This follows the same principles for both fiction and non-fiction: looking at suitability for your readers (tone, reading ease etc), flow (sentence structure, repetition and tautology etc), fact consistency and general clarity.
 This level of editing is best if you are already happy with the overall structure of your text.

-As I do it, there is often some overlap between the different levels.
+There is often some overlap between the different levels.
 Eg, when doing structural editing, I may make some line editing suggestions too, if I spot recurring issues.
 Please see the FAQs on this page for further information.

 Sample edit